wcushen/blog/content/post/2022-05-service-mesh-reverse-proxy-mtls.md

 httpbin   ["httpbin"]   ["httpbin.apps.cluster-sandbox-1.com"]   20s
 ```

-Performing the curl to simulate as if we were just any old client (i.e. only in possession of the Root CA), we are met with a `certificate required` error which is to be expected.
+Performing the `curl` to simulate as if we were just any old client with the **Root CA** in possession, we are met with a `certificate required` error which is to be expected.

 ```yaml
 $ curl  --cacert /var/tmp/certs/rootCACert.pem https://httpbin.apps.cluster-sandbox-1.com/status/418 -I
 curl: (56) OpenSSL SSL_read: error:1409445C:SSL routines:ssl3_read_bytes:tlsv13 alert certificate required, errno 0
 ```

-Changing our TLS mode to `SIMPLE` on the Gateway would give us an appropriate response as client certificate validation wouldn't be required.
+Changing our TLS mode to `SIMPLE` on the Gateway would return a response as client certificate validation wouldn't be required.

 ```yaml
 $ curl --cacert /var/tmp/certs/rootCACert.pem https://httpbin.${SUBDOMAIN}/status/418